-- 1. Notice of the contest will be included with the Call for Papers. - 2.
-A Contestant may enter only one paper in the contest each year. - 3.
-Contestants may enter the paper contest by checking the appropriate box when submitting the paper's title during the Online Title Submission period.
-Abstracts must be submitted electronically via e-mail prior to the annual meeting and by the established deadline.
-A Call for Abstracts and Instructions for Submitting the Abstracts will be sent to the corresponding authors by the Proceedings Editor after titles are submitted. - 4.
-The criteria for evaluation of presentations in the student contest can be found at the NCWSS web site and in the Manual of Operating Procedures: Section 3, Chapter 4, Part IV. - 5.
+- 3. It is the student's responsibility to check the appropriate box to participate in the contest when submitting their title during the Online Title Submission period.
+Failure to check the box will result in the student being unable to participate in the contest.
+The information will be added to the website also, so that students can make sure to check the appropriate box.
+Abstracts must be submitted electronically prior to the annual meeting and by the established deadline.
+A Call for Abstracts and Instructions for Submitting the Abstracts will be sent to the corresponding authors by the Proceedings Editor after titles are submitted along with the information that is sent via the newsletter. - 4.
+The criteria for evaluating presentations in the student contest may be found in the Manual of Operating Procedures: Section 3, Chapter 4, Part IV.
+This information needs to be posted on website as well. - 5.
 Total time for paper presentations is 15 minutes, which consists of 10 to 13 minutes for the presentation and 2 to 5 minutes for questions from the audience. - 6.
-Awards will be presented at the annual banquet or luncheon.
-Awards will consist of certificates of achievement (mailed to winners after annual meeting) and minimum monetary awards of \$200.00 for first place and \$100.00 for second place to the winners in each division (if divisions are necessary).
+Awards will be presented at the annual banquet or society social.
+Awards will consist of certificates of achievement (mailed to winners after the Annual Meeting) and minimum monetary awards of \$200.00 for first place and \$100.00 for second place to the winners in each section (if sections are necessary).